scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Decorators can either return the same function or class object or they can return a completely different object.
-In the first case, they decorator can exploit the fact that function and class objects are mutable and add attributes, e.g. add a docstring to a class.
+In the first case, the decorator can exploit the fact that function and class objects are mutable and add attributes, e.g. add a docstring to a class.
 A decorator might do something useful even without modifying the object,